 For example you could advertise to people who have declared on Facebook to be enthusiasts of a particular service or product you’re selling.
 Alternatively you could promote your company to consumers in the local area.

 Did you know that YouTube is now the second biggest search engine behind Google.
 Every month over 3 billion searches are carried out on the platform.
 That offers potentially a huge amount of exposure for your video.
 If you decide to host your video on YouTube you can list the specific keywords that you’d like it to appear for when people search.

 A common belief among many online marketing companies is that video helps sites appear at the top of search engines.
 Google favours sites that engage with browsers and video content is brilliant for achieving this.
 Even if you only appear at the top for key word searches in your company’s local area the benefit could be huge.

 Video production is now far simpler and more affordable than ever.
 These days a modern smart phone is capable of recording high definition video.
 As long as there isn’t too much background noise their microphones are normally adequate.

 If you are technically competent or have employees that are capable of doing so, you could edit some simple content in-house.
 Be aware that at least until you’re fully up to speed producing a video yourself can potentially be time consuming.
-If you’re planning on using the video in a large marketing campaign it might be worth considering outsourcing its production to a professional company.
+If you’re planning on using the video in a large marketing campaign it might be worth considering outsourcing its production to a professional audio visual rental company

 >> Strong branding